Skip to main content

 How Do Colleges Evaluate GPAs?

 It’s common for colleges to recalculate GPAs using their own systems, weighting GPAs to reflect their priorities.
-For example, some colleges place more importance on rigorous coursework like AP and honors classes while others impart more value on core courses (like English, history, math, and science) then they do on electives like home economics, art, and band.
+For example, some colleges place more importance on rigorous coursework like AP and honors classes, while others value core courses (like English, history, math, and science) more than they do on electives like home economics, art, and band.
+Keep in mind, according to the organization Prosperity for America, that while the average GPA is 3.0, in core classes, the average GPA is 2.79.

 In general, your weighted GPA is more important than your unweighted GPA.
 Weighted GPAs provide admissions committees with a more detailed view of applicants—not merely indicating classroom performance, but also considering the difficulty and subject areas of classes.
-The middle 50% of the weighted GPA at top schools is usually between 4.0 and 5.0, which shows that they’re accepting students who are both taking tough courses and earning great grades.
+The middle 50% of the weighted GPA at top schools is typically between 4.0 and 5.0, which shows that they’re accepting students who are both taking challenging courses and earning excellent grades.

 Which Colleges Accept a 3.1 GPA?

 Below is a list of the top colleges that have freshman classes with an average high school GPA of 3.1.
-It’s typical for colleges and universities to not publish the average GPA of admitted students and these are just some of the schools that students with 3.1 grade point averages should consider.
+It’s common for colleges and universities not to publish the average GPA of admitted students and below are just some of the schools that students with 3.1 grade point averages should consider.
 This makes it critical to research any schools of interest before ruling them in or out.

 School Name